algoVicKe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state writes output of ls -la into a file called "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the file "iacta" 10-no_more_js deletes all regular js files recursively
+8-cwd_state writes output of ls -la into a file called "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the file "iacta" 10-no_more_js deletes all regular js files recursively 11-directories counts number of directories and sub-directories in the current directory